peakrisk/peakrisk/base/index.rst

 available on Youtube and are recommended viewing for anyone wishing to get an appreciation of the power of collaboration in science.

+Python is widely used in science, finance and education and will be the tool of choice for Peak Risk projects.

 Naming Conventions
 ------------------